simpson-lab/jgr-co2-flux/metadata-code.md

 	    +++ replaces outlier cond, pH, salinity values with NA.
 Saves updated params as `params-flux.rds` ii. `co2data_comparisons.R`: reads in archaic `gasFlux.rds` and tests similarity with Kerri Finlay's results.
 Requires archaic gasExchange functions.
 No output saved.

-6: prepare data for regressions for CO2 flux
+6: Prepare data for regressions for CO2 flux
 =============================================

-a. co2ExplVar:
+a. `co2ExplVar.R`:

-   1. takes pdo from online and creates an annual mean column. saves as pdo.rds
+   1. takes pdo from online and creates an annual mean column. saves as `pdo.rds`
-   2. takes soi from online and saves as soi_stand.rds (nonstand for unstandardised data)
+   2. takes soi from online and saves as `soi_stand.rds` (nonstand for unstandardised data)
-   3. takes nao from online and saves as naoseasonal.rds
+   3. takes nao from online and saves as `naoseasonal.rds`
-   4. takes temperature rds and computes monthly and annual means
+   4. takes `temperature.rds` and computes monthly and annual means
-   5. takes relhum rds (already monthly reso)
+   5. takes `relhum.rds` (already monthly reso)
    6. takes various supporting data from database queries. creates means for chl a and bottle production estimates
       * makes a production outlier NA
    7. merges all above excepting climate indices, and saves as co2explained.rds
       * this has all the POTENTIAL predictors too

-b. regression_routines:
+b. `regression_routines.R`:

    * combines co2 flux with predictors
    * subsets available predictors from co2explained